lucasteng123/AOC-2022/README.md

 Got there in the end, and with a fairly readable code in the end.

 Also, I like how protocols work in swift, the `associatedtype` generic is quite useful.

+### Day 6
+It was fantastic to have a bit of a day off with this one.
+It was made really simple by [Swift Algorithms'](https://github.com/apple/swift-algorithms) windowed function.
+Iterated through each window until an appropriate answer was found.
+I used the uniqued() function to reduce down the size of each window by removing any duplicated element, and then counting if the resulting array was the same size.
+An interesting approach I saw on peer solutions was to use a Set, which would do a very similar thing on instantiation.
+Wonder if there is a performance improvement by going with that one.
+See you again tomorrow!